E. D. Nixon: Civil rights activism

 Years before the Montgomery bus boycott, Nixon had worked for voting rights and civil rights for African Americans in Montgomery.
 Like other blacks in the state, they had been essentially disenfranchised since the start of the 20th century by changes in the Alabama state constitution and electoral laws.
 He also served as an unelected advocate for the African-American community, helping individuals negotiate with white officeholders, policemen, and civil servants.

 In 1943, Nixon and lawyer Arthur Madison founded the Alabama Voters League to encourage African Americans to apply for voter registration, at a time when African Americans were generally excluded from voting in the South using highly subjective rules.
 Nixon organized an event on June 12, 1944, in which up to 750 African Americans marched to the Montgomery County courthouse and attempted to register to vote, to protest Madison's disbarment over the voter registration campaign he conducted as part of this organization.
 Nixon himself gained voter registration in 1945.

 Nixon was a member of the National Association for the Advancement of Colored People (NAACP), becoming president of the Montgomery chapter in 1945 and, in 1947, president of the state organization.

-In 1954, he was the first black to run for a seat on the county Democratic Executive Committee.
+In 1954, he was the first black person to run for a seat on the county Democratic Executive Committee.
 The next year, he questioned the Democratic candidates for the Montgomery City Commission on their positions on civil rights issues.